Shopify/verdict/README.md

 By default it will use `subject.id.to_s` as `subject_identifier`, but you can change that by overriding `def subject_identifier(subject)` on the experiment.

+Storage providers simply store subject assignments and require quick lookups of subject identifiers.
+They allow for complex (high CPU) assignments, and for assignments that might not always put the same subject in the same group by storing the assignment for later use.

+Storage providers are intended for operational use and should not be used for data analysis.
+For data analysis, you should use the logger.

 For more details about these methods, check out the source code for [Verdict::Storage::MockStorage](lib/verdict/storage/mock.rb)

 ## Logging